arjvik/MineralLabler/docs/README.md

 # MineralLabler
 A tool for labling training data for training a CNN for this year's FTC game.
+[Download latest version](https://github.com/arjvik/MineralLabler/releases/download/v1.0/MineralLabler.jar)

 ## Getting Started
  1. Take photos of minerals.
 Take as many photos as you can!
 The more, the merrier.